 The School features three teaching modules that cover the public sector, the private sector and civic empowerment tools.
-Each module deals both with theory and practice and includes:
+Each module deals both with theory and practice and includes such topics as:

-We encourage you to revisit this page for the most up-to-date information.
+We are currently working on the programme for Transparency School 2025.
+Thus, we encourage you to revisit this page for the most up-to-date information.

 READING MATERIAL